Today my doll is sick. I didn’t go to school – mom said I could stay at home to keep my doll company. I am a little bit sick too, but not too much.

 “Of course, mother.
 But, why did the prince come directly to you?
 Why didn’t he talk to me when he saw me?”

-“Why, talking to us was the right thing to do, my child!
+“Why talk to us was the right thing to do, my child!
 Do you think that walking in the forest with the prince would be good for you?
 People would gossip about this!”
-Her mother also said that they would be very proud to have a daughter who is a queen and she kept talking about the lovely dress and the jewels she would wear on the wedding, but Poppy looked down and said nothing.
+Her mother also said that they would be very proud to have a daughter who is a queen and she kept talking about the lovely dress and the jewels she would wear at the wedding, but Poppy looked down and said nothing.
 Her father had not talked until then – he kept smoking his pipe.
 When he saw how worried Poppy was, he took his pipe off his mouth.
 “My child, I know that this proposal comes as a surprise to you.
 We were surprised too.
 But you do understand that we cannot refuse, right?
 We are poor, we are not important.
 How could we refuse the demand of a prince?
 He could be offended and we would all pay this with our lives.”

 When she heard this, Poppy knew that her parents were in a difficult situation; she would not make things worse for them.
 She forced a smile, kissed both her parents and said that she was fine – it was just sudden and she was surprised.
 She just needed to rest and tomorrow all would be as good as ever.
 She wished her parents good night and went to her bedroom.